epiverse-trace/tutorials/instructors/practical-late.md

 As a group, Write your answer to these questions:

-- What is the epidemic peak for infectious subjects in each age group?
+- What is the location (time) and size of epidemic peak for infectious subjects in each age group?
-- What is the size of the epidemic?
-- What is the number of new infections at the moment of the epidemic peak?
+- What is the number of new infections at the epidemic peak?
 - Change the basic reproduction number to 1.1 and 3.
-Are the changes in location (time) and size of peak of infectious as expected?
+Are the changes in location (time) and size of the peak of new infections as expected?
 - Interpret: How would you communicate these results to a decision-maker?
-- Compare: What differences you identify from other group outputs? (if available)
+- Compare: What differences do you identify from other group outputs?
+  (if available)

 ### Inputs